-Hazard 'In Heaven' Playing Under Zidane
+Hazard 'in heaven' playing under Zidane

-Eden Hazard learned a lot from former coaches Antonio Conte and Maurizio Sarri but revealed he is in "seventh heaven" at playing under his footballing idol Zinedine Zidane.

-The close-season signing from Chelsea scored his first goal for Los Blancos in their 1-0 friendly win against Salzburg on Wednesday and will hope to be involved again against Roma on Sunday.
+The close-season signing from Chelsea scored his first goal for Los Blancos in a 1-0 friendly win against Salzburg last week and will hope to be involved again against Roma on Monday (AEST).

-Real Madrid get their LaLiga season underway against Celta Vigo a week later and Hazard underlined his positive mental state ahead of the campaign with words of high praise for his coach.
+Madrid starts its LaLiga season against Celta Vigo a week later and Hazard underlined his positive mental state ahead of the campaign with words of high praise for his coach.

 "As a child I dreamed of one day wearing Real Madrid's shirt," Hazard told Corriere della Sera.